Southworth Library (Dartmouth, Massachusetts)

 The Southworth Library was a library located in the village of Padanaram, a coastal village located in Dartmouth, Massachusetts, at 404 Elm Street.
-The library was opened in 1890, and is currently known as the Dartmouth Cultural Center.
+The library was opened in 1890, and the building is currently known as the Dartmouth Cultural Center.
+The actual library has moved to another location within the town of Dartmouth.
+It is one of two public libraries in the town, the other being the North Dartmouth Library.